E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 This purpose of this section is to create a bad egg that, when executed with the freezer, allows to trigger ACE for anywhere just by pressing L+R.

-**WARNING: This is NOT compatible with the (deprecated) Hex Editor + Save Hack.
+**WARNING: This is NOT compatible with the old version of the *memory editor + save hack*.
-Please disable your Hex Editor before following this section.
-An updated setup for the Hex Editor will be coming.**
+Please disable your save hack before following this section: you will then be able to [update your memory editor launcher](hex-editor.md) so that it works with this new setup.**

 Before following this section, please ensure you have extended your freezer with the [Registry-Saver Metapod](freezer.md).